 Besides wildlife and nature, Uganda also has diverse cultural experiences.
 At the Ndere Centre in Kampala, you can watch the famous Ndere dance troupe showcase the different dance, music, traditions of Uganda.
 In Karamoja, you can observe the cattle herding and farming of the Karamojong people.
 While you’re trekking in Mgahinga, explore the hillsides with the Batwa trail, where you can learn more about the pygmy people and their hunter-gatherer practices.
 We could keep going - there are countless cultural experiences you can organize for your Ugandan road trip.
 Check the Uganda Culture section of this destination guide for more tips and information.

 Uganda has a variety of game parks sprinkled throughout the country.
 These parks are home to a wide variety of savannah animals like antelope, giraffes, and spotted hyenas.
 You can also see lions, African elephants, leopards, and African buffalos.

 If you’re crazy about primates, then a visit to Uganda should be on your bucket list.
 From the elusive mountain gorillas to chimpanzee trekking to golden monkeys hikes, there is much to explore when it comes to primates.

-To see the majestic and powerful rhinos, you’ll need to visit them at Ziwa Rhino Sanctuary.
-It’s on the way to Murchison Falls National Park. – so no detour necessary!
+To see the majestic rhinos, you’ll need to visit them at Ziwa Rhino Sanctuary.
+It’s on the way to Murchison Falls National Park – so no detour necessary!